-Some years ago, Saudi Arabia proscribed its male citizens from marrying Pakistani citizens and the citizens of three other countries.
-No doubt the government had its reasons, good or bad; the preponderance of such marriages was given as the reason.
+Some years ago, Saudi Arabia proscribed its male citizens from marrying the citizens of four nationalities, Pakistanis included.
+No doubt the government had its reasons, good or bad; the preponderance of such marriages was given as the primary reason.
 Apparently such marriages were an automatic gateway of conferring Saudi citizenship on foreign nationals – women to be precise.
 And so, however we try to understand the nature of the apparent ‘malice’, such were the comments thrown around in Pakistani social media circles, aside from equally malicious and spiteful comments about Saudi men I rather not mention here, we should take this opportunity to pause and reflect on how such a decision was possible in the first place.